One Time Habs "Can't Miss Kid" Bonar's Story, One Every Hockey Playing Teenager Should Grasp

 I'd like to thank Graeme personally, for sending me some pics, and making me aware of the content at his Facebook page.
 Feel free to stop by Graeme's page and offer your encouragements.

 He arrived for his second Canadiens training camp in the fall of 1986 and did not disappoint as he took the lead in pre - season scoring.
-For a kid who grew up empassioned by the game at every turn, Bonar was primed to have rubbed shoulders with future Hall Of Famers such as Guy Lafleur, Larry Robinson and Bob Gainey.
+For a kid who grew up empassioned by the game at every turn, Bonar was primed to have rubbed shoulders with future Hall Of Famers such as Guy Lafleur, Larry Robinson, Bob Gainey, and Roy.
 Few could brag about such big league dreams coming true, but it was then that Bonar's dream crashed down hard.

 A severe injury in camp essentially slammed the brakes on Bonar's hopes.
 An opposing player fell on Bonar's leg, snapping his achilles tendon.
 It was career threatening.
-Due to swelling, trainers needed to cut off Bonar's skate boot to remove his foot.
-Judging by the immediate pain, grim facts surfaced fast.
-Bonar was told his career might be in jeopardy.
-The damage meant he would basically continue playing on one good leg.
+Team trainers needed to cut off Bonar's skate boot to remove his foot, and judging by the immediate pain, grim facts surfaced fast.
+Bonar was told his career might be over.
+The damage meant he would basically be playing on one leg for good.

 As Bonar had dedicated his entire life to nothing more than succeeding in hockey, he was ill prepared for a life without it.
 He chose to bravely, if ill - advisedly, soldier on in the game, half the player he once was.
 Painkillers made playing tolerable, but he could hardly ever be quite the same without speed to match his natural instincts.